erikwett/upper88-wordcloud/README.md

 > Word Cloud custom element
 >
-> Work in progress, not really ready yet
+> Work in progress, not really ready yet, but try it out and give your feedback!
 >